-- The species Panthera leo leo (African lion) is being considered for "endangered" status after a petition was filed by a coalition of conservationists working in Africa.
+- The species Panthera Leo (African lion) is now considered "endangered" after a petition was filed by a coalition of conservationists working in Africa.

 - In the same time period the African lion habitat has shrunk by 78% and is spread across 27 African countries.
 This means it is difficult for lions to breed as there are not enough wildlife corridors.

 - The biggest threat to the African lion population is the import of lion parts to the United States.
 Between 1999 and 2008, 3600 lions were internationally traded for hunting trophy purposes to the US.
 This is 64% of the internationally exported (after being killed) lions.

 Source: Born Free USA:Get the Facts (for some reason HP's doesn't recognise the link).